 Incoming freshmen admitted for the fall term are required to submit a non-refundable enrollment deposit of $100 by May 1, 2018 to formally accept their offer of admission to IUPUI.
 Upon enrolling, this deposit will be credited to their tuition.
 Students who are Indiana 21st Century Scholars or receiving select scholarships are exempt from paying the deposit, but must request their waiver online.
 Pay the deposit today, request a waiver, or review frequently asked questions at iupui.edu/deposit.
 Payment or waiver request must be received in order to place a reservation for the Student Orientation Program.
 For more information, contact the Office of Admissions at (317) 274-4591 or visit admissions.iupui.edu.

 Email is IUPUI’s primary method of communication.
-Once a student has completed signing up for email (we recommend that your student creates an IUPUI email account), they will begin to receive messages and communication.
-Therefore, it is important that your student checks their email frequently.
+Once your student has signed up for email, they will begin to receive messages and communication.
+Therefore, it is important your student checks their email frequently.

-For questions or more information about your student’s University Technology Account, please contact University Information Technology Services at (317) 274-4357.
+For questions or more information about technology at IU, please contact UITS Support Center at (317) 274-4357 or firstname.lastname@example.org.

 To learn about the different placement tests, please visit welcome.iupui.edu.